-I grew up near Boston, and there are a few things you need to know about Boston: 1.
+I grew up near Boston, and there are a few things you need to know about my city: 1.
 There really is a Dunkin Donuts on every corner; 2.
 The Celtics is pronounced with a soft C; 3.
-When something is fantastic, it is "wicked awesome".
-These Mason jar storage solutions are so so ridiculously great that they qualify as wicked awesome.
+When something is fantastic, it is "wicked awesome."
+These Mason jar storage solutions are so ridiculously great that they qualify as wicked awesome.

 Spray Painted Mason Jars: DIY blogger Alderberry Hill came up with this wicked awesome way to use Mason jars.
 She spraypainted them yellow, and tied a cute gingham ribbon around their rims.
 Clearly, any combination of spray paint and ribbon would work.
 You could do red with tartan bows for X-mas, orange with black bows for Halloween, hot pink with light pink bows for a bridal shower...really any combination that suits your decor would work.
 You could use these little guys as vases.
 Can you imagine how cute flowers in a matching shade would look in one of these jars?

 Mason Jar Bathroom Storage: Blogger Lolly Jane posted photos of this project on Hometalk.com, and right away, I put this project on my to-do list.
-On a board mounted above her bathroom sink, she hung four mason jars by screwing hose clamps into the board, and then she slipped Mason jars into the clamps.
-Now each one of her children has his own toothbrush and toothpaste holder, which she says has led to a reduction in toothpaste smeared on the sink.
+On a board mounted above her bathroom sink, she screwed four hose clamps into the board, and then she slipped a Mason jar into each clamp.
+Now every one of her children has his own toothbrush and toothpaste holder, which she says has led to a reduction in toothpaste smeared on the sink.

-Mason Jar Snow Globes: I wrote a whole post about this.
+Mason Jar Snow Globes: I wrote a whole post about this easy, fun project.
 Click over to read how to make Mason jar snow globes.

-Hanging Jar Spice Storage: That little lip at the top of a Mason jar comes in really handy.
+Hanging Jar Spice Storage: That little lip at the top of Mason jars comes in really handy.
 It makes it possible to hang them in so many ways.
-The lovely DIY blogger Jami from the blog Freckled Laundry built a DIY spice jar "rack" out of spice jars, floral wire, and nails.
+The lovely blogger Jami from the Freckled Laundry site built a DIY spice "rack" out of spice jars, floral wire, and nails.
 I'm not sure if the jars she used are truly Mason jars, but this would definitely work with Mason jars.

 Bulk Spice Jars with Chalkboard Labels: One might wonder how cute a spice jar possibly could be.
 Well, let me tell you, the way that the blogger from the DIY blog 'a casarella did it is pretty darn cute.
-She simply scraped the label off of a soup jar, and then affixed a chalk board label to the jar and labeled it in white chalk.
-She turned something ordinary into something extraordinary.
+She simply scraped the label off of a soup jar, and then affixed a chalk board label to the jar and labeled it in white chalk -- turning something ordinary into something extraordinary.